picosonic/js13k-2022/README.md

 # To do list
 - [ ] Menu system
 - [ ] Completion screen
-- [ ] First level as a trainer level
 - [ ] Weather effects
 - [ ] Sound effects
 - [ ] Touch support for phone/tablet